22akash/PREDICTOR/README.md

 >>run the codes accordingly
 >>Check the appropriate results by modifying the probabilities

-HOPE YOU ENJOYED THE MINI ML APPLICATION :)
+HOPE YOU ENJOYED THE MACHINE LEARNING APPLICATION :)